Sharp local smoothing estimates for curve averages: Set-up for the high/low method

 \section{Set-up for the high/low method}

 We introduce some definitions and lemmas for the high/low method.
-Most of the lemmas are already presented and stated in \cite{guth23}.
-In their paper, they considered the model curve $\gamma(t)=(t,t^2,\ldots,t^n)$.
+Most of the lemmas below are already contained in \cite{guth23}.
+In their paper, they considered the model curve $\gamma(s)=(s,s^2,\ldots,s^n)$.
 In our paper, we consider a nondegenerate curve $\gamma_n$, but the same proof works for the lemmas we are going to state below.